-This is a responsible role.
+This is a very responsible role and there will often be days that you will manage the sanctuary on your own.
 You will be provided with specific requirements and care standards and your work will be monitored regularly.

 Only those with a deep desire to care for animals should apply.

 The bungalow features a bathroom with a shower running hot and cold water, living room, kitchen and a small back yard.
-You will share a room with one other person and will share the bungalow with three people in total, who will also have a private room.
+You will have a private room and will share the bungalow with one other volunteer, who will also have a private room.
 A TV is provided along with a wood fire (you will need to chop wood if you want to stay warm!).
 Free wifi is provided and a swimming pool is also available.

 Location of the Farm